philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 The worst part about this bug is that there's absolutely nothing Bootstrap can do to prevent it from happening.
 If you're writing code that deals with the DOM, you're always at the mercy of whatever other code is running on the page.
 Such is the nature of global variables.

 I'm not trying to pick on jquery-ujs, I just happen to know this problem exists because I [encountered it myself](https://github.com/rails/jquery-ujs/issues/327) and had to work around it.
-In truth, tons of other libraries stop event propagation, including Bootstrap.
+In truth, tons of other libraries, including Bootstrap, stop event propagation.

 ## Why Do People Stop Event Propagation?

 I already discussed how there's a lot of bad advice on the Internet recommending the use of `stopPropagation` when other methods are clearly better.
-But there are other reasons peopled do this.
+But this isn't the only reason developers do this.

 I'd wager a bet that a very large percentage of the time developer stop event propagation, they don't even realize they're doing it.